 No, we’re not just referring to having your lovely face on camera.
 We’re talking about how video meetings foster greater client relations than a simple email or phone call.
 Everyone likes to put a face to a name, something that’s simply not possible when you’re all gathered around a spider phone (those funny looking ones in meeting rooms – yup, they have a name).
 This is particularly important if you’re in the early stages of a relationship with a client, you want to put a face to a name ASAP, helping you form a trusting and beneficial relationship.

-Sure, this can be achieved over the phone, but it’s more instantaneous with video.
+Sure, this can be achieved over the phone, but it’s more instantaneous with video calls.
 You’re humanising the conversation, all your quirky charms and quips that may fall flat over the phone are suddenly an instant hit (we hope!).
 Forbes found that over half of all message interpretation comes from body language and facial expressions proving how much value video can bring to your client meetings.
 So, use video to get off on the right foot, and spend less time worrying about ‘did that come across as rude?’ or ‘did they get that joke?’ over email or phone (you get the point).

 A sure-fire way to damage client relations is by wasting their time.
 Recent (slightly worrying) statistics showed that 37% of meetings are considered by employees to be unproductive, 91% of employees have daydreamed during a meeting (easily done, tbf) and 47% complained that meetings are the number one timewaster at the workplace.
 Where are we going with this you may be thinking?
 Well, we are stating this as proof that you want to make your meetings as engaging and productive as possible by adding video.